JLSecOps/JLcyberfortress/reports/Final report.md

 The organization collaborated with the public relations department to disclose the data breach to its customers.
 Additionally, the organization offered free identity protection services to customers affected by the incident.

 After the security team reviewed the associated web server logs, the cause of the attack was very clear.
-A single log source showed an exceptionally high volume of sequentially listed customer orders.
+A single log source showed a high volume of sequentially listed customer orders.

 ### **Recommendations**